At some point, you might need to convert an independent contractor to an employee.

-For example, have the worker fill out Form W-4.
-This form will tell you the employee’s withholding allowances for federal income tax withholding.
+For example, have the worker fill out Form W-4, Employee’s Withholding Certificate.
 You and the employee should also fill out Form I-9, which verifies their eligibility to work in the U.S.

 You should also add information about the employee’s pay to their file.
 This will include items like their rate of pay, whether they are hourly or salary, whether they are exempt or nonexempt, and their pay frequency.

 4. Adjust payroll

 You need to add your new employee to your payroll and time and attendance software.